enigma-io/boundless/UIPopover/README.md

     - **anchorYAlign** `UIPopover.Constants.END` *default*
       equates to `{?, 100}` on a 100x100 cartesian plane

+- **autoReposition** `Boolean`
+  if the given alignment settings would take the popover out of bounds, change the alignment as necessary to remain in the viewport

 - **selfXAlign** `Constant`
   location on the popover X-axis to use for alignment calculations
     - **selfXAlign** `UIPopover.Constants.START` *default*